PennController/penncontroller.github.io/reference/_special-commands/fullscreen.md

 )
  ```

+{% capture label %}
-> Through the Try-it interface, browsers usually deny fullscreen requests because the experiment is not run globally but instead from within the test page.
+Through the Try-it interface, browsers usually deny fullscreen requests because the experiment is not run globally but instead from within the test page.
+{% endcapture %}
+{% include note-label.html label-body=label %}